 Then I started playing the game.
 Hm.
 Little squeak-squeak sword noises and beanie-wearing villains weren't exactly what I had envisioned for 16-bit action.
 But, well, the sound of the enemies biting the dust was pretty explosive, at least.

 Then Keith changed into his alpha suit or whatever it is.

 Fucking awesome.
 Here we go, I thought.

-Well, VG&CE had warned me that KC's gameplay lacks depth.
+Well, VideoGames & Computer Entertainment had warned me that KC's gameplay lacks depth.
 At least the chip had done the job of whetting my appetite for more awesome 16-bit tunes and visuals.
 And who knows, I thought, maybe the game itself will grow on me!